 The RAF FAs Designated Safeguarding Officer is Sam Wheeler who can be contacted on 01993 895989 or email email@example.com

-It is vital that OICs Football check to see if they have any U18s playing or involved with football at their Units and attention is brought to the following guide:
+It is vital that OICs Football check to see if they have any U18s or Adults at Risk playing or involved with football at their Units and attention is brought to the following guides: